Genaro-Chris/swift-concurrency-primitives/Sources/Primitives/Primitives.docc/Primitives.md

 This package provides various basic concurrency primitives such as ``Lock`` which is similar to `Mutex` in other languages, ``Locked``, ``ThreadPool``, ``Channel`` and ``Queue``.
 This package aims to provide concurrency primitives that are readily available in other programming languages but not in swift.

-Most of the constructs shouldn't be used in async context because they block a thread's execution flow thereby violating the swift's runtime contract forward progress of thread execution.
+Most of the constructs shouldn't be used in async context because they block a thread's execution flow thereby violating the swift's runtime contract: forward progress of thread execution.

+This package serves as an alternative to the ``Dispatch`` module of the swift language with a few more concurrency constructs.

 ## Topics